 The candidate must also meet the following requirements:

 (a) The candidate holds a valid and unrestricted license to practice as a licensed professional counselor or equivalent in another state or jurisdiction, which was issued under standards substantially equivalent to or greater than current standards in this state.
 Official written verification of such licensure status must be received by the board directly from the other state(s) or jurisdiction(s);

-(b) The candidate holds a graduate degree which meets the requirements of 37-23-202, MCA, and shall supply a copy of the certified transcript sent directly from an accredited college, university or institution, and shall complete the degree summary sheet provided by the board;
+(b) The candidate holds a graduate degree that meets the requirements of 37-23-202, MCA, and shall supply a copy of the certified transcript sent directly from an accredited college, university or institution, and shall complete the degree summary sheet provided by the board;

 (c) The candidate shall supply proof of successful completion of the National Counselor Examination (NCE) or another board-approved licensing examination.
 Candidate scores on the examination must be forwarded directly to the board; and

 (d)(i) The candidate shall submit proof the candidate has previously completed 3,000 hours of supervised counseling practice as defined in 37-23-202, MCA.
 The candidate may verify the experience hours by affidavit, and need not supply a supervisor’s signature upon reasonable explanation of why the supervisor’s signature is unavailable to the candidate; OR